NMLS Resource Center Redesign

 Locate friction

-Identify high error touchpoints, especially where users turn to the Resource Center or call support
+Identify high error touchpoints, especially where users turn to the Resource Center or call support.

 GOAL 3